genilab/genilab.github.io/index.md

 <h3 style="color:#2B65CF">We are builders of Generative Intelligence Systems!</h3>

-We operate as **a Studio for Generative Intelligence Systems in Multi-Disciplinary Research Applications** using specialized toolkits to connect solution requirements, prompts, pipelines, and models.
+We operate as a **Development Studio for Generative Intelligence Systems in Multi-Disciplinary Research Applications** using specialized toolkits to connect solution requirements, prompts, pipelines, and models.
 Key to our success is the **adoption of rapid prototyping processes and solutions**.

 Our lab provides [Research Resources](./projects.md#resources) tailored to emerging use cases in multidisciplinary research.
 We pride ourselves on being able to develop GenAI-powered systems fast and robustly.
 Our frameworks allow us to fast prototype solutions as: